malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

-Classical Nucleation Theory makes many approximations the most important being the *capillarity approximation*, which is the assumption that the small crystalline nuclei has the same thermodynamic properties as the bulk crystal.
+Classical Nucleation Theory makes many approximations the most important being the *capillarity approximation*, the assumption that small crystalline nuclei have the same thermodynamic properties as the bulk crystal.
 While the approximations being made in Classical Nucleation Theory can be problematic for modelling nucleation, for the purposes of this work